robusta-dev/robusta/docs/configuration/sinks/jira.rst

 Configuring the Jira sink
 ------------------------------------------------

-| To avoid too many Jira tickets, it's recommended to use :ref:`Sink Matchers <Sink Matchers>` to limit the number of created tickets.
+| To avoid too many Jira tickets, it's recommended to use :ref:`Sink Matchers <sink-matchers>` to limit the number of created tickets.

 | In the example below, tickets will be created only for the ``CPUThrottlingHigh`` and ``KubePodCrashLooping`` Prometheus alerts.